zruncho3d/DuelingZero/README.md

 ## Dueling Zero - a Dual Gantry V0 mod

+**Two extruders.
+No compromises.**

-Enable dual-color, dual-material, and even multi-part printing... with the same speed and quality as single-extruder printing.
+Enable dual-color, dual-material, and dual-part printing... with the same speed and quality as single-extruder printing.

-Mod a [Voron Zero](https://vorondesign.com/voron0.1), or build one fresh.
+Mod a [Voron Zero](https://vorondesign.com/voron0.1), or build one fresh!

 **D0** is the only open-source, fully-documented, reproducible-by-anyone Dual Gantry printer out there.
 And yes... it prints.

 TBD: Youtube Video link